Dallas Goedert Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 - Goedert put together a 43-yard performance against the Chargers last week on three catches while being targeted six times.

-- Goedert has accumulated 12 catches for 185 yards in his last three games.
-He was targeted 18 times and averages 61.7 receiving yards.
+- Goedert has caught 12 passes on 18 targets for 185 yards over his last three games, averaging 61.7 yards per game.

 Goedert's Philadelphia Teammates